-LED teeth whitening systems like Zoom are not as intense as laser treatment so you might need more than one session to see the results you want, although Phillips claim they can whiten teeth by up to 8 shades in an hour.
+LED teeth whitening systems are not quite as intense as laser treatment so you might need more than one session to see the results you want, although Phillips claim they can whiten teeth by up to 7 shades in an hour.

 LED whitening has largely replaced UV whitening since it's safer and proven to be more effective.
 It's UV light that causes sunburn and skin cancer, so using it in the mouth can damage gums, cheeks and lips.